livingdocsIO/documentation/content/guides/documents/document-lifecycle/restore-a-document/index.md

 These steps happen on delete:

-* it is no marked as deleted anymore
+* it is not marked as deleted anymore
 * it is added to the drafts elasticsearch index again

 ## Manual restore via Editor UI